ViewComponent/view_component/docs/CONTRIBUTING.md

 Don't be afraid to ask for help!
 We recognize that English is not the first language of many folks who contribute to ViewComponent.

+To run the Vale prose linter locally, `brew install vale` and `vale docs/`.

 ## Releasing

 If you are the current maintainer of this gem: